ESAT module 27 questions / 40 min / no calculator

 MM4.1

-This topic covers essential rules for solving any triangle, not just right-angled ones.
-These formulae allow you to find unknown sides and angles when given sufficient information and are applicable in both 2D and 3D problems.
+The sine and cosine rules solve any triangle, not just right-angled ones, letting you find unknown sides and angles when given sufficient information, and they apply in both 2D and 3D problems.

 Revise this topic ›